-Japan Airlines looking to raise ¥300 billion this month, sources say
+Japan Airlines confirms plan to raise ¥300 billion this month amid pandemic woes

-The funds will be raised through financing that includes subordinated loans, though the exact methods are still under consideration, according to the sources, who confirmed an earlier report by Nikkei.

-JAL, which raised ¥198 billion in a share sale last November, declined to comment.
+Details of the funding plan will be announced on Friday, the company said in a statement after news organizations earlier reported on the plan citing sources.

+"We are considering various ways to secure financing, in order to prepare for the long-term effects of the spread of coronavirus infections and in order to achieve the growth targets laid out in JAL's medium term business plan," the airline said.

-The airline last month posted a first-quarter operating loss of ¥82.65 billion, an improvement from a year earlier, as pandemic-related cost cuts took effect and travel demand rose from a very low base.
+JAL last month posted a first-quarter operating loss of ¥82.65 billion — an improvement from a year earlier — as pandemic-related cost cuts took effect and travel demand rose from a very low base.

-JAL, like other carriers, has been burning through cash reserves to keep jets and workers it will need when travel demand rebounds.
+Like other carriers, the company has been burning through cash reserves to keep jets and workers it will need when travel demand rebounds.

+JAL had raised around ¥180 billion last November through a public stock offering and other means to survive the pandemic and cover replacement costs for its fleet.

 The airline last month said it expected its cash burn rate to fall to around ¥5 billion a month in the second quarter ending Sept.
 30, down from ¥10 billion to ¥15 billion a month in the first quarter.